Simply Business homepage

 5. Flexible management.

-While traditional corporations must follow a certain structure (a board of directors, a chief executive officer, and other senior managers), an LLC has more freedom and leeway in how it’s set up and run.
+While traditional corporations must follow a certain structure (a board of directors, a chief executive officer, and other senior managers), one of the advantages of an LLC is that there’s more freedom and leeway in how it’s set up and run.

 The LLC’s operating agreement spells out who is managing the business and what their specific roles and responsibilities are.
-All of the LLC members can be managers, or they can elect one member to handle the management of the business.
+All of the LLC members can be managers, or they can elect one member to manage the company.
 They can also hire managers who aren’t LLC members.

 This flexibility also extends to voting rights.
 Much like profit allocation, voting rights do not have to be in proportion to ownership.